Nektar Therapeutics (NASDAQ:NKTR) Downgraded to Market Perform at William Blair

-Nektar Therapeutics (NASDAQ:NKTR – Get Rating) was downgraded by analysts at William Blair from an “outperform” rating to a “market perform” rating in a research report issued to clients and investors on Monday, Briefing.com reports.
+William Blair lowered shares of Nektar Therapeutics (NASDAQ:NKTR – Get Rating) from an outperform rating to a market perform rating in a research note published on Monday morning, MarketBeat reports.

-In other Nektar Therapeutics news, SVP John Northcott sold 4,852 shares of the stock in a transaction that occurred on Wednesday, February 16th.
-The shares were sold at an average price of $10.95, for a total value of $53,129.40.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CAO Jillian B. Thomsen sold 2,363 shares of the stock in a transaction that occurred on Wednesday, February 16th.
-The shares were sold at an average price of $10.95, for a total transaction of $25,874.85.
+In other Nektar Therapeutics news, CEO Howard W. Robin sold 12,480 shares of the stock in a transaction on Wednesday, February 16th.
+The shares were sold at an average price of $10.95, for a total value of $136,656.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Gil M. Labrucherie sold 7,579 shares of the stock in a transaction on Wednesday, February 16th.
+The shares were sold at an average price of $10.95, for a total transaction of $82,990.05.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 38,186 shares of company stock worth $418,137.
+Over the last ninety days, insiders have sold 38,186 shares of company stock valued at $418,137.
 2.91% of the stock is owned by insiders.

-Institutional investors have recently modified their holdings of the company.
-Berman Capital Advisors LLC boosted its stake in Nektar Therapeutics by 4,029.6% during the 3rd quarter.
-Berman Capital Advisors LLC now owns 2,230 shares of the biopharmaceutical company’s stock worth $40,000 after purchasing an additional 2,176 shares during the period.
-KBC Group NV lifted its stake in shares of Nektar Therapeutics by 17.3% in the 4th quarter.
-KBC Group NV now owns 8,572 shares of the biopharmaceutical company’s stock worth $116,000 after acquiring an additional 1,264 shares during the period.
-Camelot Portfolios LLC acquired a new stake in shares of Nektar Therapeutics in the 4th quarter worth $136,000.
-Evoke Wealth LLC acquired a new stake in shares of Nektar Therapeutics in the 3rd quarter worth $143,000.
-Finally, Frontier Wealth Management LLC acquired a new stake in shares of Nektar Therapeutics in the 4th quarter worth $162,000.
-Institutional investors and hedge funds own 91.96% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Louisiana State Employees Retirement System boosted its holdings in Nektar Therapeutics by 90.4% in the 4th quarter.
+Louisiana State Employees Retirement System now owns 89,300 shares of the biopharmaceutical company’s stock valued at $1,206,000 after purchasing an additional 42,400 shares during the period.
+Ieq Capital LLC acquired a new position in shares of Nektar Therapeutics in the 3rd quarter valued at $294,000.
+Camber Capital Management LP raised its stake in shares of Nektar Therapeutics by 7.1% in the 3rd quarter.
+Camber Capital Management LP now owns 3,750,000 shares of the biopharmaceutical company’s stock valued at $67,350,000 after buying an additional 250,000 shares in the last quarter.
+First Citizens Bank & Trust Co. raised its stake in shares of Nektar Therapeutics by 7.3% in the 3rd quarter.
+First Citizens Bank & Trust Co. now owns 14,832 shares of the biopharmaceutical company’s stock valued at $266,000 after buying an additional 1,012 shares in the last quarter.
+Finally, Berman Capital Advisors LLC raised its stake in shares of Nektar Therapeutics by 4,029.6% in the 3rd quarter.
+Berman Capital Advisors LLC now owns 2,230 shares of the biopharmaceutical company’s stock valued at $40,000 after buying an additional 2,176 shares in the last quarter.
+91.96% of the stock is owned by hedge funds and other institutional investors.

 Nektar Therapeutics Company Profile (Get Rating)